artsy/eigen/docs/preferred_practices.md

 # :world_map: Preferred Practices

 This is a living document, expected to be updated regularly, a broad overview of the history and how we prefere to do things on eigen.
-Here you can find links to
+Here you can find links to the tools we use, examples, pull requests with interesting discussions & Blog posts.

-- Tools we use
-- Examples
-- Pull requests with interesting discussions
-- Blog posts

 ## Contents